Stories and news from FortisBC

 Every household uses energy differently so take the first step and learn how your home uses it.
 By doing this, you’ll be able to choose energy efficiency upgrades for targeted areas.
 Typically we see the highest energy use around mid-January so it’s a good time to check in on how much energy you’re using and use the tips below to help you lower it.

 If you’re an electricity customer, we have online tools to help you track how much electricity you’re using at different times throughout the day.
-Our natural gas customers can use a new feature, My energy use, through Account Online which allows you to create customized action plans to help lower your energy use.
+Our natural gas customers can use My energy use, through Account Online, to create customized action plans to help lower your winter energy use.

 Other reasons your bill may be high can include the use of portable heaters and other additional appliances, in addition to poor insulation and having more people at home during the day.
 See why your natural gas bill might be high, and why your electricity bill may be high.